RevenueCat/revenuecat-docs/docs_source/Test - Launch/sandbox/apple-app-store.md

 For sandbox and production [subscription offers](doc:ios-subscription-offers), they are signed using the [In-App Key](doc:in-app-purchase-key-configuration).
 However, when using a StoreKit Configuration file, the key used to sign offers must be exported from Xcode directly.

 ## Step 1: Finding your Subscription Offers Key
-Open the  `.storekit` file where the promotional offers are configured, and go to Editor → Subscription Offers Key.
+Open the  `.storekit` file where the subscriptions offers are configured, and go to Editor → Subscription Offers Key.
 <img width="505" alt="Find Subscription Offers Key" src="https://github.com/RevenueCat/revenuecat-docs/assets/36222014/25ec7b3e-312d-46e1-afb4-549714da9487">

 After selecting 'Subscription Offers Key', you will see your key ID and private key.